Behavioral Strategy for Product Teams

 What is a target behavior in a product?

-A target behavior is a specific, observable action for a defined population in a defined context within a defined time window.
+A target behavior is a specific, observable action for a defined user population in a defined product context within a defined time window.
+For example: ‘New teams send 3 messages in #general within 24 hours of workspace creation’ or ‘New creators publish their first post within 7 days of signup.’
+The behavior, not the feature, is the unit of strategy.

 What does Behavior Market Fit mean for a product team?

-It means the target population can and will perform the behavior in the real contexts that matter, not just in surveys or demos.
+It means the target population can and will perform the behavior in the real product contexts that matter (devices, workflows, competing priorities), not just in surveys, usability labs, or demos.
+If users complete the behavior in controlled testing but not in production, you do not have BMF.

 What metrics should product teams use to measure behavior change?